aspose-cells/Aspose.Cells-API-References/english/nodejs-cpp/cell/_index.md

 ### isErrorValue() {#isErrorValue--}

+<b>@deprecated.</b> Please use the 'isErrorValue' property instead.
 Checks if the value of this cell is an error.

 ```javascript
 isErrorValue() : boolean;